Chapter 609 — Criminal Code

 Firearms; Removal or Alteration of Serial Number

-It is a crime to remove, alter, or obliterate the serial number on a firearm, or to possess a firearm with a removed or …
+It is a crime to obliterate, remove, change, or alter the serial number or other identification of a firearm.
+It is also …

 609.668